alex1969/ai-prompt-governance/README.md

 ## 🛠 How to Use

 1. Browse the `prompts/` folder for approved prompts
-2. Use the `prompt-data-dictionary.csv` to filter by domain, use case, or tags
+2. Use the `prompt-data-dictionary.csv` in `metadata/` to filter by domain, use case, or tags
 3. Submit feedback or request new prompts using these templates:
    - [New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md)
    - [Prompt Feedback Form](https://github.com/alex1969/ai-prompt-governance/blob/main/docs/prompt-feedback.md)